Adaptive Token Sampling For Efficient Vision Transformers

 \section{Introduction}

-Over the last ten years, there has been tremendous progress for image classification in light of new and complex deep learning architectures, which are based on variants of Convolutional Neural Networks (CNNs)~\cite{he2015deep, simonyan2015deep, krizhevsky2014weird}.
-Recently, vision transformers have shown promising results for image classification \cite{vit, deit, token_labeling, cvt} compared to convolution neural networks.
-While vision transformers have a superior representation power, high computational cost of transformer blocks make them unsuitable for many edge devices.
+Over the last ten years, there has been a tremendous progress on image and video understanding in the light of new and complex deep learning architectures, which are based on the variants of 2D~\cite{he2015deep, simonyan2015deep, krizhevsky2014weird} and 3D~\cite{c3d, feichtenhofer2019slowfast, diba2018spatio,dynamonet, res3d, feichtenhofer2020x3d} Convolutional Neural Networks (CNNs).
+Recently, vision transformers have shown promising results in image classification \cite{vit, deit, token_labeling, cvt} and action recognition \cite{bertasius2021space, swin, xvit} compared to CNNs.
+Although vision transformers have a superior representation power, the high computational cost of their transformer blocks make them unsuitable for many edge devices.
 The computational cost of a vision transformer grows quadratically with respect to the number of tokens it uses.
-In order to prune the number of tokens and thus the computational cost of a vision transformer, DynamicViT \cite{dynamicvit} proposes to train a token scoring neural network to predict which tokens are redundant.
+To reduce the number of tokens and thus the computational cost of a vision transformer, DynamicViT \cite{dynamicvit} proposes a token scoring neural network to predict which tokens are redundant.
 The approach then keeps a fixed ratio of tokens at each stage.
-Although DynamicViT reduces the GFLOPs of a given network, the scoring network introduces an additional computational overhead.
+Although DynamicViT reduces the GFLOPs of a given network, its scoring network introduces an additional computational overhead.
 Furthermore, the scoring network needs to be trained together with the vision transformer and it requires to modify the loss function by adding additional loss terms and hyper-parameters.
-A further limitation of DynamicViT is that it needs to be re-trained if the fixed target ratios need to be changed, \eg, due to deployment on a different device.
-This strongly limits the application scenarios.
+To alleviate such limitations, EViT\cite{evit} employs the attention weights as the tokens' importance scores.
+A further limitation of both EViT and DynamicViT is that they need to be re-trained if the fixed target ratios need to be changed (\eg due to deployment on a different device).
+This strongly limits their applications.